College of Natural Sciences

 Welcome to the College of Natural Sciences

-The College of Natural Sciences encompasses nine departments: Biology, Chemistry and Biochemistry, Computer Science and Engineering, Geological Sciences, Health Science and Human Ecology, Kinesiology, Mathematics, Nursing and Physics.
+The College of Natural Sciences (CNS) encompasses nine departments: Biology, Chemistry and Biochemistry, Computer Science and Engineering, Geological Sciences, Health Science and Human Ecology, Kinesiology, Mathematics, Nursing and Physics.
 The college also oversees the operation of the Murillo Family Observatory.
-The Dean oversees the College as a whole and each department consists of its own chair, faculty, clerical and technical staff.
+The dean oversees the college as a whole and each department consists of its own chair, faculty, administrative, and technical staff.
 In addition to its bachelor’s degrees, several department offer Master’s programs.
-Though distinct and in some cases physically separate, all departments interact closely in support of students, collaborative research, shared facilities and common interests.
+Though distinct and in some cases physically separate, all departments interact closely in support of students, collaborative research, shared facilities, and common interests.

-Much of this equipment and support facilities were obtained not only through the University and as gifts, but also as major grants from the National Science Foundation and other external agencies, awarded to many of our outstanding faculty.
+Much of this equipment and support facilities were obtained not only through the university and as gifts, but also as major grants from the National Science Foundation and other external agencies, awarded to many of our outstanding faculty.
 We look forward to continuing our quest to update major equipment and facilities in support of both our teaching mission and to promote student and faculty research efforts in an increasingly technology-dependent society.

-The fund-raising effort includes raising private funds to build a strong endowment to support future generations of scholars and students.
-Increased private support will enhance the already high quality student body and help recruit faculty members whose teaching and research abilities distinguish them as excellent scholars.
+The fundraising effort includes raising private funds to build a strong endowment to support future generations of scholars and students.
+Increased private support will enhance the already high-quality student body and help recruit faculty members whose teaching and research abilities distinguish them as excellent scholars.
 This support will build state-of-the-art facilities and renovate or refurbish current facilities to ensure that CNS students and faculty learn and work with cutting-edge technology and resources.
 The campaign will help the College of Natural Sciences achieve its strategic priorities and secure its status as a preeminent institution, recognized nationally and internationally for excellence in education, research and public service.